rpgreview/papersandpaychecks/cow-orkers.md

 “I have to say, this game has some solid mechanics for a game based on a joke”.
 - Dan Davenport

+"The simulation of office drudgery beneath overlords who in no way understand the jobs of those they command is complete and soul crushing."
+-- Loscha